-The Corporate Income Tax Law also provides certain tax holiday for software enterprises.
-During the three months ended June 30, 2008, some of the Company's operating entities in China qualified as software enterprises, and the Company was informed by the relevant tax bureau that those entities will be subject to 0% income tax rate for full year 2008, and 12.5% for 2009 through 2011.
-Accordingly, for the three months ended June 30, 2008, the Company adopted a 0% income tax rate for those entities and reversed a \$4.1 million related income tax provision that was made in the first quarter of 2008.
+The New CIT Law also provides certain tax holidays for software enterprises.
+Some of the Company's operating entities in China have qualified as software enterprises, and the Company was informed by the relevant tax authorities that those entities would be subject to an income tax rate of 0% for the full year 2008, and 12.5% for 2009 through 2011.
+Accordingly, for the three months ended September 30, 2008, for these entities, the Company applied 0% for current income tax.
+However, in accordance with the relevant tax authorities' administrative requirements, the Company prepaid income taxes at 25%, which amounted to \$13.1 million as of September 30, 2008.
+Such prepaid income taxes would be refunded in early 2009.

-For the rest of operating entities in China, the Company still adopted 25% statutory income tax rate for the three months ended June 30, 2008.
-For the six months ended June 30, 2008, the Company has recorded income tax expense of \$9.8 million, including a \$0.4 million increase in deferred tax liabilities, which were offset by \$1.5 million from deferred tax assets.
+For the three and nine months ended September 30, 2008, the Company has recorded income tax expense of \$5.0 million and \$14.8 million, respectively.
+For the three months ended September 30, 2008, the income tax was offset by \$1.0 million from deferred tax assets.
+For the nine months ended September 30, 2008, the income tax expense included a \$0.4 million increase in deferred tax liabilities, offset by \$2.5 million from deferred tax assets.

-Under the Corporate Income Tax Law, the profits of a foreign invested enterprise arising in year 2008 and beyond which will be distributed to its immediate holding company outside China will be subject to the withholding tax at 10%.
-A lower withholding tax rate may be applied if there is a tax treaty arrangement between mainland China and the jurisdiction of the foreign holding company.
-Holding companies in Hong Kong, for example, will be subject to a 5% rate.
-Most of the Company's China-based subsidiaries, Sohu Era, Sohu Media, Sohu Software, Sogou Technology, Go2Map Software and AmazGame Age are invested by immediate foreign holding companies in Hong Kong, except for Sogou Technology.
-Since the Company intends to reinvest its earnings to further expand its businesses in mainland China, its foreign invested enterprises do not intend to distribute any profit arising in year 2008 and beyond to their immediate foreign holding companies in the foreseeable future.
-Accordingly, as of June 30, 2008, the Company has not recorded any withholding tax on the retained earnings of its foreign invested enterprises in China.
+Under the New CIT Law, the profits of a foreign-invested enterprise arising in year 2008 and beyond which are distributed to its immediate holding company outside China would be subject to withholding tax at 10%.
+A lower withholding tax rate may be applied if there is a tax treaty between mainland China and the jurisdiction of the foreign holding company.
+Holding companies in Hong Kong (which for such withholding tax purpose is treated as a foreign jurisdiction), for example, will be subject to a 5% rate.
+The Company's China-based subsidiaries Sohu Era, Sohu Media, Sohu Software, Go2Map Software and AmazGame Age are invested by immediate foreign holding companies in Hong Kong.
+The Company's China-based subsidiary Sogou Technology, however, is not invested by an immediate foreign holding company in Hong Kong.
+Since the Company intends to reinvest its earnings to further expand its businesses in mainland China, its foreign-invested enterprises do not intend to distribute any profit arising in year 2008 and beyond to their immediate foreign holding companies in the foreseeable future.
+Accordingly, as of September 30, 2008, the Company has not recorded any deferred tax on the retained earnings of its foreign-invested enterprises in China.